Democrats vow Congress will ‘assert itself’ against tech — starting with Silicon Valley’s privacy practices

 "We've seen sort of a pattern, frankly, of [tech] making promises, deceiving the public and even trying to destroy competition,” Cicilline said.

 The panel’s work began Tuesday with an inaugural hearing on online privacy.
-Democratic Rep. Jan Schakowsky (Ill.) opened the session by saying some tech giants’ data-collection practices “undoubtedly give Americans the creeps,” pointing to recent reports that apps pass sensitive information, including details about women’s menstrual cycles, along to Facebook.
+Rep. Jan Schakowsky (D-Ill.) opened the session by saying some tech giants’ data-collection practices “undoubtedly give Americans the creeps,” pointing to recent reports that apps pass sensitive information, including details about women’s menstrual cycles, along to Facebook.

 “Without a comprehensive federal privacy law,” she said, “the burden has fallen completely on consumers to protect themselves, and this has to end.”

-The frustrations with the tech industry span the Capitol: Republican Rep. Greg Walden, the Oregon lawmaker who chaired hearings with top tech executives on the House Energy Committee last year, also endorsed a federal law during the session Tuesday.
+The frustrations with the tech industry span the Capitol: Rep. Greg Walden (D-Ore.), who chaired hearings with top tech executives on the House Energy Committee last year, also endorsed a federal law during the session Tuesday.
 In the Republican-controlled Senate, lawmakers plan to hold their own hearing focused on online privacy on Wednesday.

-Adding to the pressure on Silicon Valley are new, tech-savvy Republican voices who arrived this year in the Senate, including Republican Sen. Josh Hawley.
+Adding to the pressure on Silicon Valley are new, tech-savvy Republicans who arrived this year in the Senate, including Sen. Josh Hawley (R-Mo.).
 The former Missouri attorney general has spent his first two months in the chamber sharply criticizing tech giants’ privacy practices and urging the Trump administration to take a closer look at the industry.

 "I think it's time we take a very hard look at what these companies are doing in terms of data collection and disclosure,” Hawley said in a recent interview.
 “What I would consider progress by the end of the year is to see signs that the current legal arrangement is actually being enforced."